modernistik/parse-stack/README.md

 The architecture of `Parse::Stack` is broken into four main components.

 ### Parse::Client
-This class is the core and low level API for the Parse SDK REST interface that is used by the other components.
-It can manage multiple sessions, which means you can have multiple client instances pointing to different Parse Applications at the same time.
+This class is the core and low level API for the Parse Server REST interface that is used by the other components.
+It can manage multiple sessions, which means you can have multiple client instances pointing to different Parse Server applications at the same time.
 It handles sending raw requests as well as providing Request/Response objects for all API handlers.
 The connection engine is Faraday, which means it is open to add any additional middleware for features you'd like to implement.

 ### Parse::Query
 This class implements the [Parse REST Querying](http://parseplatform.github.io/docs/rest/guide/#queries) interface in the [DataMapper finder syntax style](http://datamapper.org/docs/find.html).
 It compiles a set of query constraints and utilizes `Parse::Client` to send the request and provide the raw results.
 This class can be used without the need to define models.